 The key components of a work experience section

-If you held a job with a standard or self-explanatory title, it’s fine to list it exactly as it exists within your company.
-This ensures that your resume will line up with any potential reference checks and prevents misunderstandings – or worse, appearing like you’ve deliberately falsified your job history.
-Titles like sales associate, sales assistant, and sales representative, for example, might be used interchangeably, even if one is technically more accurate than another.
+If you held a job with a standard or self-explanatory title, list it exactly as it exists within your company.
+This ensures that your resume will line up with any potential reference checks and prevents misunderstandings (or worse, appearing like you’ve deliberately falsified your job history).
 If you feel like there’s a disconnect between your title and the actual job, you can clear that up in your bullet points or with an introductory paragraph.

 Dates of employment

 Always include the dates of employment for any job you list.
-Leaving them off makes it impossible for employers to tell how recent (and therefore how relevant) your experience is and is likely to come across as deliberate obfuscation at the very least.
+Leaving them off makes it impossible for employers to tell how recent (and therefore how relevant) your experience is and is likely to raise a red flag about whether you're trying to hide something.

 You don’t need to put exact dates — listing just the month and year is fine.
 Some people prefer to list the years only, which is okay as long as you do it consistently and it still accurately represents your work experience.
 If you worked somewhere for a couple of years, listing it as 2018 - 2019 is fine.
 If you were only there for a few months, it’s better to list it as December 2018 - February 2019.
-And if you’re currently employed, list your end date as “present,” not as the current date.
+And if you’re currently employed, list your end date as “present,” not as the current date (which could make it appear as if you’re currently unemployed).

 If you think this should say “responsibilities,” think again.
 Your resume shouldn’t read like a job description and shouldn’t focus on simply listing your duties.
 Each bullet point should start with an action verb and be quantifiable wherever possible.
 “Wrote Facebook posts” is vague; it describes what you did, but not how well you did it.
 “Implemented new social media strategy that increased Facebook conversions by 30%” describes exactly what you accomplished and sounds a lot more impressive.